iluwatar/java-design-patterns/README.md

 # Introduction

-Design patterns are the best-formalized practices a programmer can use to solve common problems when designing an application or system.
+Design patterns are the best, formalized practices a programmer can use to solve common problems when designing an application or system.

 Design patterns can speed up the development process by providing tested, proven